dominiw/COLORME_CHROme_extension/.github/PULL_REQUEST_TEMPLATE.md

 **Which issue(s) this PR fixes**:
 <!--
-*Automatically closes linked issue when
+*Automatically closes linked issue when PR is merged.
+Usage: `F